GarimaChauhan16/Citi_Bike_Analytics-Tableau/README.md

 3: The major bike riders fall into the age group of 25-30 and 45-50 years of males.
 However the ridership among female users also seems to be increasing over time.

-The peak at the age group of 45-50 years may also indicate the input error of birth year at the user end.
+The peak at the age group of 45-50 years and the ridership data at the older age groups (above 80-90 years) may also indicate the input error of birth year at the user end.

 ![image](Images/gender.png)
 ![image](Images/age.png)